raspberrypi/documentation/faqs/README.md

 ### Is a Pi suitable for industrial applications?

-Yes and no — it depends on the use case.
+Yes — it depends on your use case.
 Pis have been used successfully in industrial environments, but the final decision must be in the hands of the end user as to whether the device is suitable for the task at hand.
 See our [Compute Module documentation](./hardware/computemodule/README.md) for more details on our Pi model specifically designed for use in commercial and industrial products.

 <a name="hardware"></a>
 ## The Raspberry Pi hardware